-- 29.46 The current H-point machine is defined in Society of Automotive Engineers (SAE) SAE J826, and the HRMD was developed in the 1990s.
-For either machine, there are large variations in products available on the market, resulting in variations in the backset measurements. - 30.47.
+- 29.52 The current H-point machine is defined in Society of Automotive Engineers (SAE) SAE J826, and the HRMD was developed in the 1990s.
+For either machine, there are large variations in products available on the market, resulting in variations in the backset measurements. - 30.53.
 At the second informal meeting, the result of research conducted by the German manufacturer's association (VDA) was introduced.
 VDA developed a new H-point machine and a testing jig called Dilemma by taking the average of many H-point machines and harmonizing it with the SAE standard.
-For this, it is scheduled to issue the VDA specifications in February 2010 and to propose it to the SAE as a revision to the standard. - 31.48.
+For this, it is scheduled to issue the VDA specifications in February 2010 and to propose it to the SAE as a revision to the standard. - 31.54.
 At the fourth informal group meeting, it was reported that the draft of 3D CAD data of SAE HADD J826 H-Point manikin was proposed at SAE meeting on October 20.
 When this proposal will be agreed to at a SAE conference, it will be possible to release 3D CAD to the public.
-The measuring method with HRMD is under consideration and will be suggested by March 2011. - 49.
+The measuring method with HRMD is under consideration and will be suggested by March 2011. - 55.
 At the 8th informal meeting, the chair stated the current status of HRMD and 3DH selection and calibration.
 The SAE had indicated their interest in the gtr activity but also advised that their workload prevented them making a contribution to development of HRMD and 3DH devices specification.
 The chairman noted that as the group was aware of the variation in these devices or solution should be found.
-The informal working group will discuss this further.
+The informal working group will discuss this further. - 56.
+At the workshop that held in the middle of July at BASt, the backset measurement and dummy seating procedure was examined.
+The workshop concluded that backset and also BioRID reference point (back of head) can be measured by coordinate measuring apparatus (without HRMD usage).